Updated: Dec 28, 2022

 Throughout all of this, I was constantly looking for help, for answers.
 Not willing to use a cry it out or controlled crying method myself, we turned to routine and wake windows.
-I found routines challenging, H would occasionally sleep in on a morning and there was no way I was waking her (or myself!), and breastfeeding on demand made any feeding routine null and void - this all coupled with the fact I’m a terrible routine keeper myself.
+I found routines challenging, she would occasionally sleep in on a morning and there was no way I was waking her (or myself!), and breastfeeding on demand made any feeding routine null and void - this all coupled with the fact I’m a terrible routine keeper myself (now realising that I likely have undiagnosed ADHD, this makes so much sense).
 Then I came across the Care it Out sleep consultant, she had a zero-cry method with a focus on wake windows, there was never talk of where a nap should be or for how long.

 This continued for months, when I went back to work she was still waking regularly, that was hard.
 Sleep did stretch but we were still going in multiple times per night, the main difference was she was at least becoming easier to re-settle so you didn’t always have to fully wake up.
 It was better.